gnuthought/ansible-role-openshift-provision/README.md

   cluster level, described below

 * `projects` - List of projects to manage, described below:

+* `provision_post_tasks` - List of ansible tasks files to include after processing provision this cluster

+* `provision_pre_tasks` - List of ansible tasks files to include immediately before processing provision for this cluster

 * `resource_path` - List of paths to search for resource definitons specified by relative file path under `cluster_resources` and `resources`, defaults